ChapelR/chapelr.github.io/beta-town/hal2/README.md

 - Supports preloading of audio, with an optional loading screen.
 - Configurable and extensible for users who need it, with sane defaults and a bevy of built-in features for users who don't want to mess with any of that.

-In v2.0.0 and higher:
-- A set of custom audio macros to simplify usage.
-- HAL uses *special passages* for configuration options and allows users to optionally use a special passage to define tracks, further simplifying the usage of HAL.

 ## Getting the Library

 You can download any version of HAL from [here](https://github.com/ChapelR/harlowe-audio/releases).
 If you're just getting started, it's highly recommended that you grab the latest version.
 Once you've downloaded HAL, you'll need to read the [guide](#guide) or the [documentation](v2) to learn how to use it.